 Career Job Outlook

-The projected growth for elementary, middle school, and high school principals from 2019-2029 is on par with the average projected rate of growth for all total jobs at 4%.
-It is higher than the average projected rate of growth for all other management occupations, which is at 3%.
+The projected growth for elementary, middle, and high school principals from 2020-2030 is on par with the average projected rate of growth for all total jobs at 8%.
+It is higher than the average projected rate of growth for all other management occupations, which is at 4%.

 Requirements to Become an Elementary, Middle, or High School Principal

-Much like a top executive, it’s unlikely that someone would be able to earn the position of principal without first gaining a wealth of experience as a teacher.
+Much like a top executive, it’s unlikely that someone would be able to earn the position of the principal without first gaining a wealth of experience as a teacher.
 Many principals also once occupied a lower-level administrative position.
-There are also licensure requirements which vary by state and district.
+There are also licensure requirements that vary by state and district.

 Postsecondary Education Administrators